orval-labs/orval/docs/src/pages/overview.mdx

 title: Overview
 ---

-Orval is able to generate client with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, in either YAML or JSON format.
+Orval generates type-safe JS clients (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in yaml or json formats.

 ## Motivation